 - Whether or not the parties believe they are creating an employer-employee relationship.

 In applying this analysis, the burden of proof is on the employer.
 Absent evidence sufficient to prove an independent contractor relationship, the presumption is that the worker is an employee.
 Producers beware.
-Failure to classify an employee properly can prove costly, so if you have any doubt, contact an attorney and ask.
+Failure to classify an employee adequately can prove costly, so contact an attorney and ask if you have any doubts.

-If you like this sort of stuff, you might benefit from these filmmaker contract templates.
+If you like this, you might benefit from these filmmaker contract templates.

 – – –

-Gordon Firemark began his career working behind the scenes in film, television and theatre.
+Gordon Firemark began his career working behind the scenes in film, television, and theatre.
 Since finishing law school, that’s still what he does.
-As an attorney whose practice is devoted to the representation of clients in film, television, and theatre, he helps producers, directors, writers, actors and other industry professionals make deals that make sense, and that get their productions developed, financed, produced and distributed.
+As an attorney devoted to representing clients in film, television, and theatre, he helps producers, directors, writers, actors, and other industry professionals make deals that make sense and get their productions developed, financed, produced, and distributed.